LeafyLi/fluent/guide/text.md

 # Writing Text

 Fluent is a file format designed for storing translations.
-In consequence, text is the most important part of any Fluent file.
+Consequently, text is the most important part of any Fluent file.
 Messages, terms, variants and attributes all store their values as text.
 In Fluent, text values are referred to as _patterns_.